ansible/ansible-container/README.md

 use Ansible to build the images for your other containers.
 By the end of this run, you will have flattened, tagged images in your local Docker engine.

-2. `ansible-container run` - This will run your non-`ansible-container` images as described in your `container.yml` file.
+2. `ansible-container run` - This will orchestrate running your images as described in your `container.yml` file, using the Ansible-Container-built images instead of the base images.

-3. `ansible-container push` - This will push your non-`ansible-container` images to a registry of your choice.
+3. `ansible-container push` - This will push your Ansible-Container-built images to a registry of your choice.

 Feel free to see the `test` or `test-v1` projects as an examples.